acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 See the
 [guide to using third party modules](dev-guide/addon-development/third-party-modules.html).
-If you can find a third party module to do what you want, this is a great way to use features not supported in the SDK without having to use the low-level APIs.
+If you can find a third party module that does what you want, this is a great way to use features not supported in the SDK without having to use the low-level APIs.

 Note that by using third party modules you're likely to lose the security and compatibility benefits of using the SDK.